givasile/effector/docs/docs/01_global_effect_intro.md

 ???+ success "Action 2: Check the fidelity of the explanation"

     To take meaningful action, it is crucial to determine whether this issue originates from the model or the explanation.
-    Is the model treating the $hour$ feature uniformly across all days, despite the intuitive understanding that this feature may vary between weekdays and weekends?
+    Is the model treating the feature $\mathtt{hour}$ uniformly across all days, despite the intuitive understanding that this feature may vary between weekdays and weekends?
     Is it the opposite- the model has learned to differentiate between these two cases, but it is the explanation that obscures them behind the averaging?
     Heterogeneity analysis can help us answer these questions.